jbadge/TamagotchiFrontEnd/README.md

 **Tech used:**
 ASP.NET CORE, C#, Entity Framework, PostgreSQL

-This RESTful backend is built using C#.
+This RESTful API is built using C#.
 Entity Framework is used to run SQL queries to a PostgreSQL database.

 ## Optimizations: